MyPictures/noAdobe-services/README.md

 - Reboot your system, open a terminal and check with the command **santactl status** if santa is working properly.
 2. Download the scripts [noAdobe-services releases](https://github.com/MyPictures/noAdobe-services/releases) from here and make them executable with **cmod u+x xxxxxxxx.command**
 3. Place them anywhere you want, and now run the ones you need/want.
 You will get asked for your password, enter your password and the scripts should run.

+# More
+- Check out the .plist section from ravbug. [ravbug](https://www.ravbug.com/tutorials/stop-adobe-daemons/)